Defense Against False Domestic Violence Allegations

 What happens at a DVRO hearing?

 The court conducts an evidentiary hearing where both parties may present testimony, documents, and witnesses.
 The judge determines whether abuse occurred under the Domestic Violence Prevention Act.
+A qualified false domestic violence accusations defense attorney can help ensure your evidence is properly presented.

 Can false allegations affect custody long term?